A Guide to Dog Park Etiquette: Have a Safe and Fun Trip with these Tips

 Come prepared with the necessary supplies

 Most dog parks provide poop bags, trashcans, and even watering stations for your furry friend, but it’s always best to come prepared.
-You don’t want to find yourself without a poop bag, or water to offer after a particularly intense play session.
+You don’t want to find yourself without a poop bag, or water to offer after a particularly intense play session or on a hot summer day to keep your dog cool.

 Additionally, you may want to bring toys for fetch or treats for training if your dog park allows this.
 Remember, be tactful about when you pull these items out.
 A super busy park is probably not the time to start a game of fetch unless you’re okay with 10 other dogs joining in.